LuegM/LuegM/content/posts/ObsidianGit.md

 - **Automatic Backups**: Enable automatic backups to periodically save your work without manual intervention.
 You can set up the plugin to commit changes at specified intervals, ensuring your documentation is always up-to-date.

-- **Pull Changes on Startup**: Configure the plugin to pull changes from the remote repository each time you start Obsidian.
-This ensures that your local vault is always synchronized with the latest changes made by your team.
+- **Pull Changes on Startup**: Enable the "Pull updates on startup" option in the Git plugin's settings to configure the plugin to pull changes from the remote repository each time you start Obsidian.
+This setting, found under the "Backup" section, ensures that your local vault is always synchronized with the latest changes made by your team.

 - **Hotkeys for Common Git Actions**: Assign hotkeys to frequent Git operations like commit, push, and pull.
 This streamlines your workflow by allowing you to quickly perform version control tasks without leaving Obsidian.